Gaudí’s First House, The Joyful Casa Vicens In Barcelona

 Casa Vicens in Barcelona, a masterpiece of Antoni Gaudi

-Casa Vicens is a must visit attraction in Barcelona for those who love architecture and all things Antoni Gaudí.
-Even if you don’t love architecture, you’ll be hypnotized by the showy building.
-It’s likely like nothing you’ve ever seen before.
-And it’s one of Barcelona’s gloriously off the radar hidden gems because it’s so new.
+Casa Vicens is likely like nothing you’ve ever seen before.
+And it’s one of Barcelona’s gloriously off the radar hidden gems because it’s still fairly new.

-History of Casa Vicens
+Mini History of Casa Vicens

-Casa Vicens is located in the sleepy village of Gràcia.
+Casa Vicens is located in the then sleepy village of Gràcia.
 Gaudí was commissioned by the wealthy industrialist Manuel Vicens i Montaner in 1877.

 It was intended to be a summer house, an escape from the city.
 Now, of course, it’s an arty bohemian district within the city.

-Vicens was a tile manufacturer.
-Gaudí used tiles from his company in the house’s design.
 The project almost bankrupted Vicens.
 But, lucky for him, Gaudí’s design sparked a tile craze and drove work to Vicens, saving his business.

 the interior of Casa Vicens with its elaborate ceilings